 The surname Fitzpatrick is geographically diverse, both within Ireland and globally.
 Based on the Griffith's Valuation of households in the mid-1850s, 75% of Fitzpatricks in Ireland were resident as follows: County Laois (18.9%), County Cavan (14.7%), County Down (7.9%), County Cork (6.2%), County Kilkenny (6.0%), County Tipperary (5.3%), County Clare (4.0%), County Dublin (4.0%), County Kildare (3.2%), County Fermanagh (2.9%) or County Monaghan (2.7%).

 Data for the Fitzpatrick of Iveagh study is drawn primarily from:

 Irish birth, marriage and death records to ca. 1910 (Parish and Civil);

 Ireland Census records: 1901 and 1911;

 England, Scotland and Wales Census records: 1841-1911;

 There is significant genetic diversity associated with the surname Fitzpatrick.
 The Fitzpatrick DNA study has identified several major Fitzpatrick groups that are genetically unrelated prior to ca. 2500 BC.
 The largest groups trace their roots to Co.
-Laois and Co.
-Kilkenny, and the other distinct groups trace mainly to Co.
 Cavan, Co.
 Clare, Co.
-Cork or Co.
-Down.
+Cork, Co.
+Down, Co.
+Kilkenny or Co.
+Laois.
 This accounts for approximately 50% of the DNA study members.
 About a further 25% fall into small groups of unknown origin, and the remaining 25% have not yet found matches within the study - although some have had success with matches on other surname projects.